-

-1. International Students (non-Taiwan citizens, non-Overseas Chinese Students, and non-Mainland China Students )
+1. The program takes: International Students (non-Taiwan citizens, non-Overseas Chinese Students, and non-Mainland China Students )

 2. Master's degree from a regionally accredited college or university